 You can earn your Master’s degree by attending two four day Web institutes in Emeryville, CA and complete the rest of your degree online!
 The onsite institute portion of the Master’s program includes an orientation, technology training, and instruction in the Master’s program core courses, as well as time to network with your Institute colleagues and faculty.
-The first Onsite Institute will be held January 13-16, 2017 and the second Institutue will be held May 27 - 28, 2017.

 - Each student receives individualized advising with Dr. Yvonne J. Chandler, a UNT/IS faculty member and Director of the Northern CA Cohort Program.

 - Nine semester hours of coursework from other graduate programs may be transferred with approval of academic advisor.